Justice, justice you shall pursue (Deuteronomy 16:20)

 Mitzvah Craft Group

-meets once a month to work on projects to support Mitzvah Day and other on going projects.
-This isn’t a craft group in the traditional sense..
-Projects include teaching dolls and activity bags for Nationwide Children’s Hospital, hamsas and walker bags for Wexner Heritage House, and no-sew blankets for Temple newborns.
+The Mitzvah Craft Group meets once a month to work on projects to support Mitzvah Day and other temple and social action projects.
+Projects include teaching dolls and activity bags for Nationwide Children’s Hospital, walker bags for Heritage House and no-sew blankets for temple member newborns.